frankPairs/api-design-patterns-notes/README.md

   - In case of dynamic maps, it is important to bound the size of map's keys and values (for example, a key cannot contain more than 50 characters).

 ## Chapter 6 - Resource identification
+- An identifier is used to get a specific resource from a collection of them.
+- Properties of a good identifier:
+  - **Easy to use**.
+It can be part of a url, so easy to use means that the id cannot contain slashes.
+  - **Unique**.
+It should be unique in the system.
+If it is necessary, it could be necessary to make it globally unique althogh those situations are very rare and they require a more complex algorithms.
+  - **Permanent**.
+It should always belong to the same resource.
+When a resource is removed from the DB, it should not be possible to same its identifier for another one.
+Like legendary NBA players, their numbers cannot be used anymore after their retirement.
+  - **Unpredictable**.
+It should not use incremental numbers as makes it predicatable for potential attackers.
+UUIDs, ISBN (for books), or Crackford Base32 can help to make identifiers much more difficult to predict.
+  - **Readable, sharable and verifiable**.
+It should be easy for a user to share it or copy/paste from any device (desktop, mobile phone, or tablet).
+  - **Informationally dense**.
+It should save as much information as into very small space (max.
+64 bits)
+- How an identifier should look like?:
+  - It is an string because string data type provides the highest information density and it makes them easy to use, read and share.
+  - Its char encoding format is ASCII.
+It is better than Unicode because it is more predictable (Unicode allows more than one way to represent the same chunk of text).
+  - Its serialization format is Crockford's Base32 as include all the characters to make an identifier readable (a-z, A-Z, 0-9) and a lot of special characters are not part of the format (like slashes).
+  - It includes a Checksum.
+A Checkums is a concatenation of characters that allows us to perform integrity checks.
+Including them at the end of an indentifier provides us a mechanism to know if the identifier is valid.
+  - It represents a specific resource.
+The most common way to do it is by adding a the resource type separate by a slash (```api/books/abcde-12345-ghjkm-67890```).
+  - It could represent a hierarchy relationship between two resources.
+The child of that relation can only be identify from its parent.
+For example, if we have a resource called Book an another one called Page where a Book is the **owner** of multiple pages, this would be the way to get a page from a book ```api/books/abcde-12345-ghjkm-67890/pages/2```.
+It should not be possible to identify a page without specifing its book.
+- Identifiers should be generated by the API in order to avoid potential problems like predicability, id collisions or security issues.
+Although in some situations, it could be convenient or necessary creating them from to the clients.
+For example, when using a replace standard method (we will talk more about it later).
+- They should not be repeated and that applies for removed resources.
+This requirement can be achieved by:
+  - Following a soft delete strategy.
+  - Saving all generated ids in a hash map and check them before creation.